-Geoffrey’s Citroen now has a name: “Ales (pronounced Alice) the Cat.”
+Geoffrey’s Citroen is now called “Ales (pronounced Alice) the Cat.”
 Named for a village near here– Ales.
 And “Cat” –because her little diesel engine “purrs” like a cat.

 It’s proper that Ales the Cat has a name.
 We are dependent on each other for the next few days.
 Besides, I’m growing quite fond of her.
 Geoffrey was so right to have a luggage rack on Ales’ roof.
 She’s easy to find in a parking lot.
 Especially when I keep forgetting she’s silver.